muokz/Multivendor-Ecommerce-Platform-Django-Rest-Framework/README.md

-Here’s a template for a `README.md` file for your multivendor e-commerce project:

----

 # Multivendor E-commerce Platform for Selling Software

 Welcome to the **Multivendor E-commerce Project**, a robust and scalable solution built using Django Rest Framework, ReactJS, and PostgreSQL.
 This platform is designed to facilitate the buying and selling of software products from multiple vendors in a secure, efficient, and user-friendly environment.